EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 Test steps:
 1. Examine the code to confirm XML and JSON schema validation is implemented.
-2. Design test cases to invoke APIs with abnormal XML or JSON payload to verify the schema validation is functional.
+2. Design test cases to invoke APIs with abnormal XML or JSON payload to verify the schema validation is functional, confirm any data that fails the validation are rejected.

 ## 8. Security Document